 Those “white carrots” in the produce section actually aren’t carrots at all…they’re parsnips!
 The cool temps help convert some of the root vegetable’s starches to sugars, making these sweeter than their orange counterparts.
 Don’t let their lack of color fool you, either—parsnips pack plenty of nutrients, too.
-Cup for cup, parsnips contain three times as much vitamin C as carrots, which may help repair and protect skin during the harsh winter months.
+Cup for cup, parsnips contain over twice as much vitamin C as carrots, which may help repair and protect skin during the harsh winter months.

 Prep tip: Select small to medium ones because larger versions can have a tough, woody core.
 To prepare, scrub the skin and trim ends.
 Parsnips can be cooked just like potatoes or carrots: Since they are naturally sweet, they caramelize well when roasted.
 Or put a yummy new spin on mashed potatoes, by boiling parsnips with equal amounts of chopped peeled potato until tender, then mash with milk or chicken stock and stir in a generous helping of parmesan cheese.